How Can Foreigners Start a Business in Singapore?

 The Singapore government allows foreigners who wish to run a small business from their Singapore homes (such as a home bakery) to do so under the Home-Based Small Scale Business Scheme, subject to the terms of their passes.

-In practice, this means that only EntrePass holders, or Dependant’s/Long-Term Visit Pass pass-holders with a Letter of Consent from MOM, may run businesses from their Singapore homes (as explained above).
+In practice, this means that only EntrePass holders, Dependant’s Pass holders or Long-Term Visit Pass pass-holders with a Letter of Consent from MOM, may run businesses from their Singapore homes (as explained above).

 In addition, it must be noted that such businesses must respect the residential nature of the property and must thus observe certain guidelines.
 These include: